clio-janelia/clio_ingest/README.md

 To test the installation, the following can be run locally without requiring cloud run functions or source data.

-* Add a workflow into the "em_processing_configs" variable.
+* Add a workflow into the "em_processing_configs" array variable.

 ```json